©Joseph R. Tomelleri

 Redband Trout are subspecies of the rainbow trout and exist in two well-defined geographic regions.
 The Columbia River Redband Trout is found in Montana, Washington, and Idaho, and the Great Basin Redband Trout is found in southeastern Oregon and parts of California and Nevada.
 The Redband Trout is similar in appearance to the rainbow trout but has larger, more rounded spots and parr marks that remain into adulthood.
 They generally grow larger than 10 inches.
 Redband Trout that live in streams tend to have profuse large spots over their bodies and fins (except pectoral) and frequently have an orange cutthroat mark under the jaws.
 They have a rosy red stripe along lateral line to a brick red lateral band (especially in spawning males) and tints of yellow or orange along the ventral region.
 Gill covers can also be brilliant red.

-Since 2007, the Western Native Trout Initiative has contributed over $648,887 to 16 projects benefiting Redband Trout, including catalyzing and leading the effort to complete the first-ever range-wide assessment and status review mentioned above.
-Other funded projects have been diverse –everything from genetic analysis, telemetry surveys, culvert renovation, levee removal, road relocation, fish ladders, fish screens, streambank stabilization, and large watershed improvement projects.
+Between 2007 and 2018, the Western Native Trout Initiative has contributed over $831,132 to 25 projects benefiting Redband Trout, including catalyzing and leading the effort to complete the first-ever range-wide assessment and status review mentioned above.
+Other funded projects have been diverse –everything from genetic analysis, telemetry surveys, culvert renovation, levee removal, road relocation, fish ladders, fish screens, streambank stabilization, large watershed improvement projects and outreach/education efforts.

 READ MORE about the conservation strategy for interior Redband Trout in California, Idaho, Montana, Nevada, Oregon and Washington (Nov 2016).